 This method involves introducing the vaccine into the birds’ nostrils either as a dust or as a drop.
 Always ensure that the applicator delivers the correct dose for the vaccine being used.

 With this method the vaccine dose is given in the mouth.
 From here it may make its way to the respiratory system or it may continue in the digestive tract before entering the body.

 With this method the vaccine is added to the drinking water and, as a consequence, is less time consuming and is significantly less stressful on the birds and operator.
 Take care to ensure the vaccine is administered correctly as there is much scope for error.
 The recommended technique observes the following:

 This method involves the introduction of the vaccine to the mucus membranes of the cloaca with an abrasive applicator.
-The applicator is firstly inserted into the vaccine and then into the birds’ cloaca and turned or twisted vigorously to cause an abrasion in the organ.
+The applicator is firstly inserted into the vaccine and then into the bird’s cloaca and turned or twisted vigorously to cause an abrasion in the organ.
 The vaccine enters the body through the abrasion.
 The technique is time consuming and stressful to the birds and care must be taken to ensure no contamination is introduced with the vaccine particularly from bird to bird.
-The technique is not used, as a rule, on commercial farms.
+As a rule, the technique is not used on commercial farms.

 With this method the vaccine is introduced into the feather follicles (the holes in the skin from where the feathers grow).
 The technique involves the removal of a group of adjacent feathers or fluff in young chickens, and the brushing of the vaccine into the empty follicles with a short, stiff bristled brush.
 Good hygiene is necessary to prevent the introduction of contaminant organisms with the vaccine.